SonySemiconductorSolutions/aitrios-sdk-vision-sensing-app/README.md

 - **Console for AITRIOS** <br>
-Following functions are available on "**Console for AITRIOS**":
+The following functions are available on "**Console for AITRIOS**":
     - manage device
     - upload image from device
-    - import image from your local PC or storages
+    - import image from your local PC or storage
     - import AI model
     - import "**Edge Application**"
     - deploy model and "**Edge Application**" to device